 The Comprehensive Plan Map represents and carries out the Comprehensive Plan's goals and policies.
-The map includes Comprehensive Plan Map designations that are applied to all areas of the Salem Urban Area.
+The map includes Comprehensive Plan Map designations, which are applied to all areas of the Salem Urban Area.
 For land outside of Salem city limits, the Comprehensive Plan Map designations only apply upon annexation unless Marion or Polk county has adopted the designations.

-The Comprehensive Plan Map designations are described below.
-The descriptions identify where the designations are generally intended to be applied in the Salem area and the primary uses generally envisioned to be allowed in each designation.
-The descriptions also identify the corresponding zones that implement each designation.
+The designations are described below.
+The descriptions include where the designations are generally intended to be applied in the Salem area, the primary uses expected in each designation, and the corresponding zones that implement each designation.